freetext-ai/blog/_posts/2021-02-16-review-analysis-for-product-reviews.md

 # Marketplace Overview
 <br/>

 Customers speak freely about their product experiences in the places that they buy the product from.
 Undoubtedly, the biggest online retailer today is Amazon hence Amazon Reviews play a crucial role in customer sentiment.
 Amazon Reviews are also a goldmine of information for someone trying to understand the nuances of a category.
+Sentiment analysis on review text along with topic detection can give a broad view of customer sentiment and preferences.

 In addition to Amazon reviews, other marketplaces like BestBuy, Target, HomeDepot, Bed Bath & Beyond, etc. may also contain large volumes of reviews depending on the category.